NiklasBurggraaff/personal-website/src/content/blog/24-goals.md

 6. Track monthly spending
   - 🌱 Have upper limit on total spending and years ago tracked groceries
-  - 📝 Use app to track spending categories from Septembers
+  - 📝 Use app to track spending categories from September
-  - 📈 -
+  - 📈
+    - Oct: Tracked all spending in categories
 7. Develop accurate and realistic budget
   - 🌱 Have estimated budget but don't know how accurate it is
   - 📝 Update budget based on monthly spending
-  - 📈 -
+  - 📈
+    - Oct: Updated budget
 8. Invest savings
   - 🌱 No investments
   - 📝 Invest based on https://flowchart.ukpersonal.finance/
-  - 📈 -
+  - 📈
+    - Oct: Made first investments
 9. Save <redacted> amount of money
   - 🌱 None, as is from income this year
   - 📝 Save a tenth of this amount every month
-  - 📈 -
+  - 📈
+    - Oct: Saved money

 ## Physical